jremeka/ebels-cosmetics-theme/README.md

 ## Project structure

-Custom files are prefixed `ebels-*` throughout `sections/`, `assets/`, and `snippets/` to keep them clearly separated from Dawn's original files.
-Each custom section is generally a trio:
+Every custom file is prefixed `ebels-*` throughout `sections/`, `assets/`, and `snippets/`.
+Each section is generally a trio:

 ```
 sections/ebels-example.liquid
 assets/ebels-example.css
 assets/ebels-example.js   (only when real interactivity is needed)
 ```

+Real per-product content (descriptions, ingredients, how-to-use, cross-sells, UGC posts) is driven by Shopify metafields rather than static template content, so every product page reflects that specific product — not shared, duplicated content across the catalog.

 ## Local development